conda-forge/rubinenv-feedstock/README.md

 Installing rubin-env
 ====================

-Installing `rubin-env` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `rubin-env` from the `conda-forge/label/rubin-env_dev` channel can be achieved by adding `conda-forge/label/rubin-env_dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/rubin-env_dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `rubin-env, rubin-env-developer, rubin-env-extras, rubin-env-nosysroot, rubin-env-rsp` can be installed with `conda`:
+Once the `conda-forge/label/rubin-env_dev` channel has been enabled, `rubin-env, rubin-env-developer, rubin-env-extras, rubin-env-nosysroot, rubin-env-rsp` can be installed with `conda`:

 ```
 conda install rubin-env rubin-env-developer rubin-env-extras rubin-env-nosysroot rubin-env-rsp